nicksbar/cashlines/README.md

 ## License

-MIT - Use freely for personal or commercial use.
+[MIT License](./LICENSE) - Use freely for personal or commercial use, modify, fork, and distribute.
+Just keep the copyright notice.

 ---